 15 Ways To Homestead Anywhere

 When you hear the word homestead, what do you think of?
 Do you think of a man in coveralls out in a field sowing corn?
 Or a woman living in the suburbs gathering eggs from her 3 chickens for breakfast?
 How about a family living in an apartment in the city that grows tomatoes on their terrace?

-It doesn’t matter if you live on 100 acres in the country or in the middle of a large city.
+Whether you live on 100 acres in the country or in the middle of a large city doesn’t matter.
 The “where” isn’t the important part.
 It’s the “how” that matters.
+Learning to make more so you buy less is a way of life.
+A thought process that guides you through your days.

-So, if you want to be more self-sufficient here are a few quick tips to get you on your way to a life of a homesteader.
+Shopping with intention is a life changer and one I highly recommend to everyone….whether you homestead or not.
+If you want to be more self-sufficient, here are a few quick tips to get you on your way to a life of a homesteader.

+15 Ways To Homestead Anywhere